heyitsyang/Whole-House-Water-Leak-Controller/README.md

 Wiring Diagram
 ![Circuit Diagram](images/Wiring_Diagram.jpg)
+<br/><br/>

 Components mounted in 3D printed case.
-Leftmost aviation connector is  currently unused.
+Note the color of wires do not match those of the above diagram.
+The indicator LED is mounted above the manual valve control on the right side.
+The leftmost aviation connector is  currently unused.

 ![Components](images/Components.jpg)
+<br/><br/>

-Installed.
-Letmost avaition connector is currently unused.
+Installed project.
+Leftmost avaition connector is currently unused.
 ![Installed](images/Installed.jpg)

 ## **3D Printed Enclosure**